‘Hey, Disney!’ Amazon rolls out new voice assistant for Orlando resorts and Echo devices

 “Hey, Disney!” is among the first forays into Amazon’s Alexa Custom Assistant Technology, which was unveiled earlier this year and lets companies design their own smart assistants tailored to fit brand personality and customer needs.
 It also furthers the Alexa for Hospitality branch established in 2018.
 Other major clients of these ventures include carmaker Fiat and Legoland Parks.

-However, not everyone is likely to be enthralled by Amazon’s wonderful world of Disney given the privacy concerns many consumers still have about voice computing.
-Regarding such issues, Soto told USA Today, “The in-room experience in particular is designed with privacy in mind and so no audio is stored by default.
+However, not everyone is likely to be enthralled by Amazon’s wonderful world of Disney, given the privacy concerns many consumers still have about voice computing.
+Regarding such issues, Soto told USA Today, “The in-room experience in particular is designed with privacy in mind, and so no audio is stored by default.
 Also just to be clear, customers don’t log in with Amazon to use the experience, so no personal information is transmitted about the guests at all.”